Venkatrahul2004/N-N_MULTIPLICATION_VIA_PARALLELPROCESSING/README.md

 # N-N_MULTIPLICATION_VIA_PARALLELPROCESSING
 The code performs matrix multiplication using a naive method and a faster parallel processing method, then compares their speeds.
-It also handles user input and random matrix generation.
+It can handles user input and random matrix generation.